Determinacy in Discrete-Bidding Infinite-Duration Games: Transducer-based tie-breaking

 We conclude this section by relating the computational complexity of bidding games with turn-based games.
 Let $\text{TB}_\alpha$ be the class of turn-based games with a qualitative objective $\alpha$.
 Let $\text{BID}_{\alpha,\text{trans}}$ be the class of bidding games with transducer-based tie-breaking and objective $\alpha$.
 The problem TB-WIN$_\alpha$ gets a game $\G \in \text{TB}_\alpha$ and a vertex $v$ in $\G$, and the goal is to decide whether \PO can win from $v$.
 Similarly, the problem BID-WIN$_{\alpha, \text{trans}}$ gets as input a game $\G \in \text{BID}_{\alpha,\text{trans}}$ with budgets expressed in unary and a configuration $c$ in $\G$, and the goal is to decide whether \PO can win from $c$.

-\begin{theorem} For a qualitative objective $\alpha$, the complexity of TB-WIN$_\alpha$ and BID-WIN$_{\alpha, \text{trans}}$ coincide. \end{theorem} \begin{proof} In order to decide whether \PO wins in a configuration $c$ in $\G \in \text{BID}_{\alpha,\text{trans}}$, we construct the turn-based game $\G_1$ in which \PO reveals his bids before \PT and solve $\G_1$.
+\begin{thm} For a qualitative objective $\alpha$, the complexity of TB-WIN$_\alpha$ and BID-WIN$_{\alpha, \text{trans}}$ coincide when the budgets are given in unary. \end{thm} \begin{proof} In order to decide whether \PO wins in a configuration $c$ in $\G \in \text{BID}_{\alpha,\text{trans}}$, we construct the turn-based game $\G_1$ in which \PO reveals his bids before \PT and solve $\G_1$.
 The determinacy of $\G$ implies that if \PO does not win $\G_1$, the \PT wins $\G_2$.
 The size of $\G_1$ is polynomial in $\G$ since the budgets are given in unary.

 The other direction is simple: given a turn-based game $\G$, we set the total budgets to $0$, thus all bids result in ties.
 The tie-breaking transducer resolves ties by declaring the winner in a vertex $v$ to be \PLi if he controls $v$ in $\G$.
 Clearly, the winner in $\G'$ coincides with the winner in $\G$. \end{proof}